Selling a Condemned House in Texas: Rules and Options

 What Does "Condemned" Mean in Texas?

-• Severe Structural Damage: This includes foundation failure, collapsed roofs, fire or flood damage, or unsound walls.
-Any condition making the building unsafe to occupy falls into this category.
+• Severe Structural Damage: foundation failure, roof collapse, fire or flood damage, or unsafe walls.

-• Unsanitary Conditions: Properties can be condemned for health reasons if they have severe pest infestations (rodents, insects), hazardous waste, lack of running water or functional sewer systems, and dangerous mold growth.
+• Unsanitary Conditions: severe pest infestations, hazardous waste, lack of running water or sewer service, or dangerous mold growth.

 The Condemnation Process in Texas: Step-by-Step